Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Look in some of your cook books and see what they say.
 A lot of them, especially ones that are put out by churches and organizations have pages of information like that, either in the front or the back.
-That is an awfully big party for a one year old.
-What will he expect as he gets older?

 It is easy to check online for the amounts you need to serve groups.
 Personally I would have made the Manwich sauce from scratch, they are called sloppy joes or similar names.
 It also looks like you should really add some raw vegetables, or large green salad.
 That is a lot of heavy food.

 You should figure approx. 1/4 lb hamburger for each person because of the way it cooks down.
 I don't think that 2 boxes of pasta will be enough, I had to put a meal together for 20 people a few months ago and 2 boxes of the

 Suddenly Salad was barely enough, that was serving them pizza, tossed salad, spaghetti, and dessert.
 I would have a couple of extra cans unopened beans just in case, they will be easy enough to open and zap in the microwave if you see you are running low.
 Same with the chips.
 Better to have too much food than not enough.
 Hope this helps.
 Happy Birthday to your little one, 1st ones are always the best.

 If you planned to feed just one sloppy joe and one soda to each of 70 guests you don't have enough for that yet.
 Considering many guests even kids will eat more than one, a lot of kids will eat half, dump it and come back wanting another, not ideal, but are you gonna let a kid have it for non-thriftiness at a party?
 No, so figure 1/4 lb burger per guest, and really you should plan on at least 2 each, sloppy joe freezes beautifully, so don't forget ziploc bags!